tiryakiv/Mass-segmentation/README.md

 In the first step, the five-layer U-net was found to have the highest breast segmentation performance.
 The segmentation performance was sufficient and other deep transfer learning methods were not investigated.

-In the second step, the U-net++Xception had the highest mass segmentation performance.
+In the second step, the mass segmentation performances of the proposed U-net++Xception and other recent U-net based nine models were investigated.
 The proposed U-net++Xception model has better performance than U-net5L, Unet++, ResUnet, DeepLabV3Plus and AttentionU-net in terms of DSC.

 Breast segmentation training and validation codes:
 * train_valid_unet5L_mg_seg04_4nov22_v001.ipynb